 Have you ever wondered why Elon Musk keeps pushing so hard?
 A hundred million from PayPal wasn’t enough, I guess.
 Building the greatest all-electric car is not enough for Musk, either.
 He also wants to fundamentally change the way humans see the world by starting a company called SpaceX.
+And Starlink so the entire planet has high speed internet at a reasonable cost.
 As I write, Musk promised to take two people to the other side of the moon and back next year!
 Talk about pushing yourself.

 Musk is Not Alone

 Then we have hybrids like Bill Gates.
 He stopped running his business and started spending his money helping people around the world in need.
 He turned having money into a job!
+Does he really have to solve climate change issues, too?
 What the hell is the matter with him?
 Doesn’t anyone just sit back and sip a cold soft drink anymore?

 All these great people are teaching us a lesson whether we are listening or not.
 At some point money is not a motivator.
 I propose money isn’t a motivator at any level of wealth.
 Wanting money is a sure way to have less of it.
 Wanting money too badly (greed) causes people to do things that in the end destroy wealth.

 For Buffett, Musk, Munger and Gates, money stopped meaning anything a long time ago.
 More money will not change their lifestyle one bit.
 Warren Buffett can find his best deal yet, doubling his wealth, and it will change nothing for him.
 There is only so much good food you can eat, so many airplanes you can fly, so many homes you can enjoy living in.
 The point of satiety arrives rather quickly.